-Services may be cancelled, but church is not cancelled.
+While in-person services may be cancelled, church is not cancelled.

 Faith is not cancelled.